AndrewSamokhvalov/lightning-rfc/02-peer-protocol.md

 for each channel, and MUST wait for to receive the other node's `channel_reestablish` message before sending any other messages for that channel.
-The sending node MUST set `commitments_received` to the number of `commitment_signed` messages received, and MUST set `revocations_received` to the number of `revoke_and_ack` messages received.
+The sending node MUST set `commitments_received` to the commitment number of the last `commitment_signed` it received, and MUST set `revocations_received` to the commitment number of the last `revoke_and_ack` message received.

-If `commitments_received` is one less than the number of `commitment_signed` messages the receiving node has sent, it MUST send a set of `update_` messages against the prior commitment transaction followed by `commitment_signed`, otherwise if `commitments_received` is not equal to the number of `commitment_signed` messages the receiving node has sent, it SHOULD fail the channel.
+If `commitments_received` is one less than the commitment number of the last `commitment_signed` message the receiving node has sent, it MUST send a set of `update_` messages against the prior commitment transaction followed by `commitment_signed`, otherwise if `commitments_received` is not equal to the commitment number of the last `commitment_signed` message the receiving node has sent, it SHOULD fail the channel.

-If `revocations_received` is one less than the number of `revoke_and_ack` messages the receiving node has sent, it MUST re-send the final `revoke_and_ack`, otherwise if `revocations_received` is not equal to the number of `revoke_and_ack` messages the receiving node has sent, it SHOULD fail the channel.
+If `revocations_received` is one less than the commitment number of the last `revoke_and_ack` the receiving node has sent, it MUST re-send the final `revoke_and_ack`, otherwise if `revocations_received` is not equal to the commitment number of the last `revoke_and_ack` the receiving node has sent, it SHOULD fail the channel.

 A node MUST not assume that previously-transmitted messages were lost: in particular, if it has sent a previous `commitment_signed` message,